 For the global average temperature to rise no more than 2 degrees above pre-industrial levels by 2050, the world will need to produce less than half the amount of additional greenhouse gases that it does now.

-Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report 2017 — http://www.ipcc.ch
+The latest findings are summarised in the Intergovernmental Panel on Climate Change (IPCC) Sixth Assessment Report 2017.

 Australian fisheries operations are not a major source of greenhouse gas emissions.
 Nevertheless, there are smart business reasons to be more energy and fuel efficient and therefore participate in reducing the world’s greenhouse gas pollution.